yosemitebandit/vebsite/readme.md

 #### reorg todos

-* show all tags
-* show the latest ten on the home page
 * import `public-old`, `vvebsite`, and the posts here in `content`
 * rename "tags" to something like..sections?  idk..